agile-ts/documentation/docs/main/StyleGuide.md

 ### 📝 .controller.ts

-The Controller manages and represents the Agile Sub Instance like States, Collections, .. for the Entity.
+The `controller.ts` manages and represents the Agile Sub Instance (like States, Collections, ..) for an Entity.
-These Agile Sub Instances might get modified by the [action.ts](#📝-.action.ts) or bound to a Component in the UI-Layer.
+These Agile Sub Instances might get modified by the actions in the [action.ts](#📝-.action.ts) or bound to a Component in the UI-Layer.
 ```ts title="todo.controller.ts in 📁todo"
 import {App} from '../../app';
 import {TodoInterface} from './todo.interface';